kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 ***

 ## DevOps
 DevOps is a role that integrates the job scope of software developers and operations teams to automate workflows.
 In DevOps the software engineerings are the end user, and in MLOps the end users are the data scientists.
+For a DevOps three concepts are really importants: infrastructure (server, database), automation (terraform) and monitoring.
 <details>
 <summary>Expand ⬇️</summary>
 <br>